-As we go further into this chapter, we will cover these topics in more detail and share additional materials regarding lease laws.
+As we go further into this chapter, we will cover the above topics in more detail and share additional materials regarding lease laws.

-ck Your Understanding 4.1 ver each question by selecting Yes or No. (Answer Key in the back of the book.)
-Landlord and Tenant Questions Yes No 1.
+Check Your Understanding 4.1 Answer each question by selecting Yes or No. Landlord and Tenant Questions Yes No 1.
 If a landlord fails to make an important repair, is the tenant permitted to withhold the rent payment?
 2. May a landlord enter a tenant's residence for any purpose?
 3. Does a landlord need to notify a tenant of their intention to impose a claim on the tenant's deposit for damages that the tenant caused to a residence?